bastienboutonnet/vscode-dbt/README.md

 ## Installation
 The package is currently not hosted on the VSCode Extension Marketplace.
 To install it:
-1. Download the package from here
+1. Download the package from [here](https://github.com/bastienboutonnet/vscode-dbt/releases)
-2. Unzip it in a folder of your convenience
-3. Extensions typically live in the user's home directory under the `~/.vscode/extensions` folder so you'll need to copy the package in there.
+2. Unzip it into `~/.vscode/extensions` (or copy it somewhere and move it there).
 4. Restart VSCode for your changes to take effect.

 ## Credits